MikeKSmith/MSToolkit/README.md

 * The data generation function specifies the linear predictor for the mean response given inputs (dose, time, covariates); inverse link functions allow generation of continuous, binary and count data.
 User-written inverse link functions allow data generation from a variety of other distributions.
 * Model parameters and covariates for each subject / replicate can be generated from multivariate normal distributions or sampled from external data files e.g. existing data files.

-This wiki guides users through the use of the package.
-Help files for individual functions are provided with the package.